 Missouri State University conducts background checks as outlined in the Criminal Background Check Policy.
 Consideration will be given to the relationship between a conviction and the responsibilities of the position that is or will be held.
 A relevant job-related conviction is grounds for termination of employment or non-selection of an applicant.
 For positions that require operation of a motor vehicle, a conviction shall include misdemeanor traffic violations.

-Falsification of application materials is grounds for termination of employment or non-selection of an applicant.
 University employees must notify the office of human resources within five (5) days of a conviction for a felony, or any drug, alcohol, or sex-related offense.
 Failure to report such conviction is grounds for disciplinary action up to and including termination of employment or non-selection of an applicant.
 Supervisors should notify the office of human resources immediately upon being informed of any such conviction.

 3.9 Appointment of employees